tranarchy/gentoo-apple-silicon/README.md

 ### Kernel

-Apple Sillicon needs `linux-firwmare` to work so emerge it
+Apple Silicon needs `linux-firwmare` to work so emerge it

 ```
 emerge linux-firmware